Constant Expressions with constexpr

 userdefinedLiteralsConstexprResult

 But it is very exciting to look at the assembler instructions.
-To make my job easy I use the interactive compiler hosted on https://gcc.godbolt.org/.
+To simplify my job, I use the interactive compiler hosted on https://gcc.godbolt.org/.
 Have I already mentioned that I like this tool very much?

 userdefinedLiteralsConstexpr

 How should we interpret the results?
 Quite easy.
-The in main program (line 64 - 75) defined constant expressions are part of the assembler program.
+In the main program (lines 64 – 75) defined constant expressions are part of the assembler program.
 Or to say it differently.
 All calculations are done at compile time.
-At run time the program consists only of the already calculated expressions.
+At run time, the program consists only of the already calculated expressions.
 That is an extremely easy job for the run time.

 What's next?